 The District is invested in PLGIT - Class shares, which require no minimum balance, no minimum initial investment and have a one-day minimum investment period.
-At June 30, 2021, PLGIT carried an AAAm rating and had an average maturity of less than one year.
+At June 30, 2022, PLGIT carried an AAAm rating and had an average maturity of less than one year.

-The District is invested in PLGIT/PLUS - Class shares, which require a minimum investment of \$50,000, a minimum investment period of 30 days and has a premature withdrawal penalty.
-At June 30, 2021, PLGIT carried an AAAm rating and had an average maturity of less than one year.
-As of August 1, 2020, the PLGIT/PLUS - Class shares were merged into PLGIT/Reserve - class shares, which require a minimum investment of \$50,000, a minimum investment period of one day, and limits redemptions or exchanges to two per calendar month.
+The District is invested in PLGIT/Reserve - Class shares, which require a minimum investment of \$50,000, a minimum investment period of one day and limits redemptions or exchanges to two per calendar month.
+At June 30, 2022, PLGIT carried an AAAm rating and had an average maturity of less than one year.

 The District is invested in PSDLAF Max Series, which uses a principal investment strategy of investing in short-term money-market instruments and maintaining a constant net asset value (NAV) of \$1.00 per share.
 Investments (other than direct deposits of state aid payments) are to be deposited for a minimum of 14 days.
-At June 30, 2021, PSDLAF carried an AAAm rating.
+At June 30, 2022, PSDLAF carried an AAAm rating.

-3. Real estate taxes:
+4. Real estate taxes:

 Based upon assessments provided by Lancaster County, the School District bills and collects its own property taxes.
-The School District tax rate for the year ended June 30, 2021 was 16.98 mills (\$16.98 per \$1,000 of assessed valuation) as levied by the Board of School Directors.
+The School District tax rate for the year ended June 30, 2022 was 17.52 mills (\$17.52 per \$1,000 of assessed valuation) as levied by the Board of School Directors.
 The schedule for real estate taxes levied for each fiscal year is as follows: